murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Day 001 - 100DaysOfCISSP.md

 ## Resources used

 - CISSP official Study guide
-- CISSP all in one Exam guide
+- CISSP all in one Exam guide, 8th Edition
-- 11th Hour CISSP
+- 11th Hour CISSP, 3rd edition
+- CISSP Practice Exams, 5th Edition
+- CISSP in 21 days
+- acloudguru CISSP video tutorial

 See you in the next one....